Goro

 | StringConcat |

-Larger gains require either an unboxed value type, slot-only writes
+Larger gains require either an unboxed value type or

 Architecture